How to Become a Speech Therapist in Iowa

 Qualifying for Licensure with the CCC-SLP Credential

-Passing the Praxis exam will qualify you for the CCC-SLP (Certification of Clinical Competency in Speech-Language Pathology) through the American Speech-Language-Hearing Association (ASHA), which is a viable option for qualifying for the Iowa SLP license.
+When you’ve completed your degree, your clinical fellowship, and passed the Praxis exam, you will also qualify for the CCC-SLP (Certification of Clinical Competency in Speech-Language Pathology) through the American Speech-Language-Hearing Association (ASHA).
+This gives you another option for qualifying for the Iowa SLP license.

-If you are interested in offering specialized services, you can also earn specialty certification through ASHA:
+If you are interested in offering specialized services, you can also earn specialty certification through ASHA that stacks up on your CCC-SLP:

 Step 4.
 Apply for Licensure and Begin Your Career as a Speech-Language Pathologist in Iowa